sfc-gh-takmal/SAMPLES/README.md

 2. Explore different prompting techniques with provided SQL examples
 3. Experiment with model parameters for your specific use cases
 4. Implement appropriate guardrails for production applications

+### 5. `batch_cortex_analyst_tester.py`
+A Streamlit application designed to run within Snowflake for batch testing of Cortex Analyst queries.
+This tool allows you to test multiple natural language questions against your semantic model in one go and analyze the results.

+**Key Features:**
+- **Batch Processing:** Test multiple natural language questions simultaneously
+- **Comprehensive Results:** Captures interpretation, follow-up suggestions, generated SQL, and query execution results
+- **Query Execution:** Automatically executes generated SQL with configurable row limits for preview
+- **Result Management:**
+  - Download results as CSV
+  - Save results directly to Snowflake tables (create new, replace, or append)
+  - Clear and re-run tests as needed
+- **Metadata Tracking:** Records Query IDs, Request IDs, and timestamps for audit trails
+- **Error Handling:** Graceful handling of failed queries with detailed error messages
+- **Interactive UI:** Clean interface with progress tracking and expandable options

+**Workflow:**
+1. Provide the fully-qualified stage path to your semantic model YAML file
+2. Enter multiple questions (one per line) in natural language
+3. Configure preview row limits and processing options
+4. Run batch tests to get comprehensive results including:
+   - Analyst's interpretation of each question
+   - Generated SQL statements
+   - Query execution results (preview)
+   - Follow-up question suggestions
+   - Query and Request IDs for tracking

+**Usage:**
+1. Deploy as a Streamlit app in Snowflake
+2. Configure your semantic model stage path
+3. Input your test questions (one per line)
+4. Review results and download or save to Snowflake tables
+5. Use for regression testing, model validation, and query optimization